Spiced Pumpkin Sugar Cookies

 Why I love this recipe:

-These Spiced Pumpkin Sugar Cookies, like all sugar cookies, are a great recipe for kids and adults, and they’re especially fun to decorate together!
+These Spiced Pumpkin Sugar Cookies, like all sugar cookies, are a great recipe for kids and adults!

-I didn’t want this sugar cookie recipe to be like so many pumpkin spiced products on the market… and after a few failed test doughs, I figured out a way to make it happen!
+I didn’t want this recipe to be like so many pumpkin spiced products on the market… and after a few failed test doughs, I figured out a way to make it happen!
+The added bonus is that this is an easy recipe to make and follow that calls for simple ingredients.
+(You might already have them in your fridge and pantry!)

 The end result is a soft, tender cookie with a lovely crumb.
-We will then slather the cookies in homemade frosting—either a classic cookie frosting or a brown butter frosting—and decorate for fun!
+We will then slather these adorable pumpkin sugar cookies in homemade frosting — either a classic cookie frosting, a royal icing, a cream cheese frosting or a brown butter frosting — and decorate for fun!

 These would be a lot of fun to make and decorate with kids.